GO-25 SciRPNclosely simulates the venerable HP-25C Programmable Pocket Scientific

 The calculator will now remember this keystroke sequence.

-When you press R/S, the sequence of keystrokes you loaded is automatically executed by the calculator, giving you the same answer you would have obtained manually.
 So now, in short order, you can calulate the surface areas of Io (2310 miles), Europa (1950 miles) and Callisto (3220 miles):

-The GO-25 LED window acts as a display area, as well as a touch sensitive input area that initiates further activities not available on an actual HP-25C.
-The calculator display is also modal, so what it displays and how it reacts to touches depends on the setting of the PRGM-RUN switch.
+that initiates further activities not available on an actual HP-25C.
+The calculator display is also modal, so what it displays

 A similar concept exists for Apple TV, based on focus navigation rather than touch, see section

-GO-25 and Apple TV for details.
+Apple TV Particulars for details.

 In RUN mode the display shows the X stack register, usually the result of the latest calculation.

-Tapping the display in RUN mode
+Single tapping the display in RUN mode

 brings up the Copy / Paste / Paper Tape menu, allowing you to export the value of X, import a new value of X, or annotate the paper tape (Copy / Paste unavailable on Apple TV).